 Another podcast giving ear-time to hidden stories is Ear Hustle, from Radiotopia.
 Hosted by visual artist Nigel Poor and former inmate-turned-full-time producer, Earlonne Woods, the podcast explores the realities of daily life in prison and affords inmates in San Quentin the opportunity to share their stories themselves.
 The show, which is now in its third season, has explored everything from lockdowns, falling in love behind bars, death row, and parenting from prison, all while remaining vigilantly focused on the humanity we too often fail to acknowledge in people who are incarcerated.
 Ear Hustle is not a rubbernecker’s delight, but rather a poignant, haunting, inspiring, and enlightening view of a world so often ignored by those untouched by it.
 If you’d like to open your mind out on the open road, this show is beyond worthy of a listen.

 Sometimes the only cure for road boredom is childlike euphoria, which is why we’re including MBMBaM on this list.
 Hosted by your eldest brother Justin McElroy, your middlest brother Travis McElroy, and your sweet little baby brother Griffin McElroy, the show is a wild ride into the goof-filled minds of three siblings who spend “roughly five-sixths of an hour each week” doling out advice they have absolutely no business giving.
 The format of the show is simple: They cull questions from the existential dumpster fire that is Yahoo Answers, mix in some listener questions submitted via email, and spend the next 50 or so minutes turning it all into a sweet brew of totally unactionable advice.
 The real charm of the show, though, is the wild tangents the three go on as their responses inevitably morph into rants, oversharing, parody songs, and displays of pop-culture-reference one-upmanship.
 Starting this trip anywhere but the beginning would be a full sin, as the ever-evolving canon of characters, scenarios, and reflections on Scott Bakula are too rich to miss even one precious second of.
-Past episodes have included such wonders as the three brothers being completely pwned by Al Roker at the premier of Jimmy Buffet’s musical, “The McElroy Family Fun Hour Brought to You by Totino’s,” and so many Lin-Manual Miranda-related delights to list.
+Past episodes have included such wonders as the three brothers being completely pwned by Al Roker at the premiere of Jimmy Buffet’s musical, “The McElroy Family Fun Hour Brought to You by Totino’s,” and so many Lin-Manual Miranda-related delights to list.
 The show has over 400 episodes, so buckle in for a long, beautiful journey.
 You might not get any actual advice from this advice-cast, but we promise you’ll be a better person for listening.

 Another surefire cure for road boredom is the sheer terror that comes from listening to scary stories on a desolate highway in the middle of the night.
 The NoSleep Podcast is the perfect elixir of spookiness for anyone for whom horror stories are a guaranteed ticket to sleeplessness.
 The show is hosted by David Cummings, whose dulcet tones are the only source of comfort in an otherwise unsettling experience.
 He’s joined by a pool of voice-acting talent that turns every tale into a mini audio-drama, complete with eerie music and atmospheric sound effects.
 Stories are pulled from the popular subreddit of the same name, along with direct submissions from amateur and seasoned horror writers.
 While creepiness is a constant theme, subjects range from paranormal events to monsters to tales of stalkers and shadowy figures.
 The show is currently in its tenth season, so there’s plenty of content to make you regret that choice to drive through the night.